Replace Power Steering Hoses on C2 C3 Corvette

 Get The Car Off The Ground

 Prop up the car on four jack stands and remove the driver's side front tire.
-I removed my front right tire as well, since I was going to be doing other maintenance after I completed replacing the power steering hoses.
+I removed my front right tire as well, since I was going to be doing other work as well.

 Removing Old Power Steering Hoses

 If your pump still has the original factory clamp on it, you can remove it by clamping down on the crimp edge with a sharp pair side cutters and cutting it.
-If there's a hose clamp there already it will be easier.
+There may be a hose clamp on there already, which will make removal easier.

 To install the new hoses, start with P/S pump side first.